The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Introduction

-The dearth of polymer DFT datasets for MLIP training can be partially attributed to the large computational expense required to sufficiently sample the vast chemical and structural space of polymer chemistries.
-While the recently released Open Molecules 2025 (OMol25) dataset\cite{levine2025openmolecules2025omol25} did include large polypeptide structures, in addition to small molecules, electrolytes, and metal complexes, it did not sample polymer structures more broadly.
-Meanwhile, classical polymer force field models are traditionally parameterized on a single polymer composition or narrow polymer family, such as polycarbonates\cite{sun_ab_1994}.
-Similarly, specialized polymer MLIP models have been trained on O(1000) polymer structures originating from \textit{ab initio} MD.\cite{matsumura_generator_2025} The recently published SimPoly effort reported a dataset for MLIP training consisting of DFT calculations on 680,000 polymer configurations\cite{simm_simpoly_2025}.
-While these configurations were sampled from just 130 unique polymer compositions and cover only stable homopolymers, SimPoly was a major advance over previous work, and the curated set of experimentally measured bulk polymer properties should become a standard evaluation for molecular MLIPs going forward.
+The lack of polymer DFT datasets for MLIP training can be partially attributed to the large computational expense required to sufficiently sample the vast chemical and structural space of polymer chemistries.
+While the recently released Open Molecules 2025 (OMol25) dataset \cite{levine2025openmolecules2025omol25} did include some larger polypeptide structures, in addition to small molecules, electrolytes, and metal complexes, it did not sample polymer structures more broadly.
+Meanwhile, classical polymer force field models are traditionally parameterized on a single polymer composition or narrow polymer family, such as polycarbonates \cite{sun_ab_1994}.
+Similarly, specialized polymer MLIP models have been trained on O(1000) polymer structures originating from \textit{ab initio} MD \cite{matsumura_generator_2025}.
+The recently published SimPoly effort reported a dataset for MLIP training consisting of DFT calculations on 680,000 polymer configurations \cite{simm_simpoly_2025}.
+These configurations were sampled from 130 unique polymer compositions and focus on stable homopolymers.
+While SimPoly was a major advance over previous work, it highlights the need for datasets encompassing more diverse polymer chemistries.